 As a startup in your small business, you’re not really raked in money and each of these extra or higher payments would pinch you.
 In my experience, you are looking at close to 18 to 22% per annum as the rate of interest for an unsecured business loan for start-up funding from an NBFC.

-Now you are a new business and anything in that interest range should be a red flag for you.
-Irrespective of how well your business is doing, you will be saddled with debt and will be paying from your nose to repay this amount.
+Now you are a new startup small business and anything in that interest range should be a red flag for you.
+Irrespective of how well your small business is doing, you will be saddled with debt and will be paying from your nose to repay this amount.